jspears/nojector/Readme.md

 A small realtively simple way to do parameter injection in node.
 Mostly for web applications.
 It looks at the parameter names, and tries to resolve them with a resolver.
 Really take a look at (mers)[http://github.com/jspears/mers#develop] for a better idea of why and how to use it.
+The unit tests might give some ideas also.

 Built in resovlers:
 * query - query string values.